ILyaKN1979/math_exam/README.md

 Welcome to the Math Exam Assistant, a Python program designed to help you practice simle arithmetic calculations in a fun and interactive way!
 Whether you're a student looking to sharpen your math skills or simply curious about testing your mental math abilities, this program is here to make learning enjoyable.

+I created this application with the intention of providing my children with a more engaging and efficient way to practice arithmetic problems.
+The constant task of manually writing out arithmetic exercises on paper had become quite tiresome.
+Moreover, I firmly believe that introducing a console-based application to the realm of education carries significant advantages.
 ## Features

 - **Randomized Questions:** The program generates a set of random arithmetic questions, keeping you on your toes and enhancing your problem-solving abilities.